Key takeaways

 We know virtual reality (VR) is a radically effective way to train frontline workers, warehouse and manufacturing employees, customer service representatives, and others.
 But there is also a place for VR at the executive level of leadership and development (L&D).

-Building soft skills in the workplace with VR
+Download our free ebook: Building soft skills in the worklplace with VR.

 Verity Creedy is Product Management Director at Development Dimensions International (DDI), an international human resources and leadership development consultancy with longtime expertise and credibility.
 In a recent webinar with Strivr, Creedy spoke about how VR and immersive experiences can massively elevate the support of C-level executives to be better leaders in five specific (and extremely important) areas.